programmingexperience/OnionArchitecture/README.md

 It’s the most external layer.
 It could be the Web Application, Web API or Unit Test project.
 This layer has an implementation of the Dependency Inversion Principle so that application builds a loosely coupled application.
 It communicates to internal layer via interfaces

+Development Procedure -
+1. Run database script from OA.WebAPI/App_Data folder
+2. Update connectionstring.
+3. Build the entire application and start debugging from OA.WebAPI using POSTMAN.

 Please drop an email on (programming.experience@gmail.com) if anyone have any question/comments on my programming experience.